 Medications can help slow the heart rate and prevent SVT from recurring.
 Older children, especially with recurrent SVT, may benefit of endocardial catheter ablation after consultation with a cardiac electrophysiologist such as Dr. Villafañe.
 For many infants, SVT is a time-limited arrhythmia.
 Treatment with medication is often discontinued after 12-24 months.
 Older children are more likely to have recurrent episodes of SVT and that is why they are more likely to need longer medical treatment or endocardial catheter ablation.

-Patients with SVT usually enjoy normal activities and have no restrictions except to avoid caffeine (coffee, chocolate, soft drinks, power drinks, etc).
+Patients with SVT usually enjoy normal activities and have no restrictions except to avoid caffeine (coffee, chocolate, soft drinks, energy drinks, etc).